 - More than 1 second has elapsed since the UE camped on the current serving cell.

+For a UE performing slice-based cell reselection if a cell fulfils the above criteria for cell reselection based on re-selection priority for the frequency and slice group derived according to 5.2.4.x, but this cell does not support the slice group (see 5.2.4.x), the UE shall re-derive a re-selection priority for the frequency by considering the slice group(s) supported by this cell (rather than those of the corresponding NR frequency) according to 5.2.4.x.
+This reselection priority shall be used until the highest ranked cell changes on the frequency, or new slice priorities are received from NAS.
+UE shall ensure the cell reselection criteria above is fulfilled based on the newly derived priorities.

 Cell reselection to a higher priority RAT/frequency shall take precedence over a lower priority RAT/frequency if multiple cells of different priorities fulfil the cell reselection criteria.

 If more than one cell meets the above criteria, the UE shall reselect a cell as follows: